sin5678/inav_cn_wiki/Modes.md

 quick Iterm windups during finishes of rolls and flips, which will provide much cleaner and more natural stops of flips and rolls what again opens the ability to have higher I gains for some.

+### Angle

+In this auto-leveled mode the roll and pitch channels control the angle between the relevant axis and the vertical, achieving leveled flight just by leaving the sticks centered.
+Maximum banking angle is limited by `max_angle_inclination_rll` and `max_angle_inclination_pit`

+### BLACKBOX

+If you're recording to an onboard flash chip, you probably want to disable Blackbox recording when not required in order to save storage space.
+To do this, you can add a Blackbox flight mode to one of your AUX channels on the Configurator's modes tab.
+Once you've added a mode, Blackbox will only log flight data when the mode is active.

+A log header will always be recorded at arming time, even if logging is paused.
+You can freely pause and resume logging while in flight.

+See [`BLACKBOX`](/iNavFlight/inav/blob/master/docs/Blackbox.md) for more infomation

+### FAILSAFE

+Lets you activate flight controller failsafe with an aux channel.
+Read [Failsafe page](https://github.com/iNavFlight/inav/wiki/Failsafe) for more info.

+### FLAPERON

+Activating it moves both ailerons down (or up) by predefined offset.

+Configuration besides activating FLAPERON mode is pretty simple, and consists of 2 CLI variables:
+- `flaperon_throw_offset` defines throw range in us for both ailerons that will be applied (before scaling) when FLAPERON mode is activated.
+By default it 250 with max at 400
+- `flaperon_throw_inverted` [ON, OFF] inverts throw offset on both ailerons.
+Can be used to create SPOILERON or just to change throw direction

+### HeadAdj

+It allows you to set a new yaw origin for HEADFREE mode.

+### Headfree

+In this mode, the "head" of the multicopter is always pointing to the same direction as when the feature was activated.
+This means that when the multicopter rotates around the Z axis (yaw), the controls will always respond according the same "head" direction.

+With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
+This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

+### HEADING LOCK
+This flight mode affects on yaw axis and can be enabled together with any other flight mode.
+It helps to maintain current heading without pilots input and  magnetometer's support.
+When yaw stick is neutral position, Heading Lock tries to keep total amount on rotation on yaw at zero.
+When pilot moves yaw stick, Heading Lock is not used.
+It is a equivalent of [TauLabs Axis Lock mode](https://github.com/TauLabs/TauLabs/wiki/Flightmode-Settings#axislock)

+### Horizon

+This hybrid mode works exactly like the previous ANGLE mode with centered roll and pitch sticks (thus enabling auto-leveled flight), then gradually behaves more and more like the default RATE mode as the sticks are moved away from the center position.
+Which means it has no limitation on banking angle and can do flips.

+### MAG

+The magnetometer is used in this mode.

+When Mag Mode is enabled, if there is no yaw input, the copter will point forever to the same direction.
+MAG can be activated in all flight stabilization methods.
+Without this mode, you will still have a light deviation (drifting around the Z axis due to the imperfection of the gyro).

+MAG MODE needs: gyro + acc + mag sensors (acc is needed also because it is used in heading angle determination)

 ### LAUNCH - airplane launch assistant
 This flight mode is intended to provide assistance for launching the fixed-wing UAVs.
 Launch detection works by monitoring airplane acceleration - once it breaches the threshold for a certain amount of time launch sequence is started.